vyapp/vy/BOOK.md

 ### Execute selected regions of python code

-Select a region of text that corresponds to python code then switch to NORMAL mode and press.
+Select a region of text that corresponds to python code then switch to NORMAL mode and press:

     <Control-e>

 Make sure you have set an output target in case of the code producing some output.
-In order to set an output target, switch to the areavi instance that will be the output target then switch to NORMAL mode and press
+In order to set an output target, switch to the areavi instance that will be the output target then switch to NORMAL mode and press:

     <Tab>